run-llama/create-llama/templates/types/streaming/fastapi/README-template.md

 poetry shell
 ```

 By default, we use the OpenAI LLM (though you can customize, see `app/settings.py`).
-As a result you need to specify an `OPENAI_API_KEY` in an .env file in this directory.
+As a result, you need to specify an `OPENAI_API_KEY` in an .env file in this directory.

 Example `.env` file: